Ants Kaljurand

-Ants Kaljurand (20 October 1917 – 13 March 1951) popularly known as Terrifying Ants, (Hirmus Ants), was an Estonian Nazi collaborator, anti-communist, and forest brother during and after World War II.
+Ants Kaljurand (20 October 1917 – 13 March 1951) popularly known as Terrifying Ants, (Hirmus Ants), was an Estonian anti-communist and forest brother during and after World War II.

 Early life

 Ants Kaljurand was born on 20 October 1917 in Tallinn.
 His mother Juula was born in 1887.
 There is no information about his father.
 Kaljurand grew up in the village of Teesu near Pidula Bay on the island of Saaremaa.
 He graduated from Pidula Primary School.

 In 1935, he went to Koonga Parish (now Lääneranna Parish) in Pärnu County to work as a farm laborer on Sepa Farm.
 In 1938, he served in the Estonian Defense Forces and then continued on as a laborer on Sepa Farm.

 Partisan life

 Kaljurand joined the Forest Brothers and in the summer of 1941, attacked Soviet forces in Lääne and Pärnu Counties.
 Between 1942 and 1944, during the occupation of Estonia by Nazi Germany, he served in the collaborationist paramilitary Omakaitse and later on the front as part of the Waffen-SS.
 After the retreat of the Germans in 1944, he remained a prisoner of war on Saaremaa, but escaped from the prison camp in December of the same year and continued his activities in the Forest Brothers.

-During Estonia's Soviet era, Kaljurand served as the local leader of the Armed Combat Union (Relvastatud Võitluse Liit), founded under the leadership of Endel Redlich, in Soontaga.
+During the Soviet occupation of Estonia, Kaljurand served as the local leader of the Armed Combat Union (Relvastatud Võitluse Liit), founded under the leadership of Endel Redlich, in Soontaga.